lyndsey-ferguson/fastlane-plugin-test_center/README.md

 For any other issues and feedback about this plugin, please [submit it](https://github.com/lyndsey-ferguson/fastlane-plugin-test_center/issues) to this repository.

+## Contributing

+If you would like to contribute to this plugin, please review the [contributing document][contributing doc].

 ## Troubleshooting

 If you have trouble using plugins, check out the [Plugins Troubleshooting](https://docs.fastlane.tools/plugins/plugins-troubleshooting/) guide.